 The Centres of Research Excellence (CRE) scheme will provide support for teams of researchers to pursue collaborative research and develop capacity in clinical, population health and health services research.

-- CRE in Clinical Research;
+- CRE in Clinical Research

-- CRE in Health Services Research; and
+- CRE in Health Services Research

 - CRE in Population Health Research.